-Figure 4: Second track, starting from the future strategic options portfolio space

-An additional driver in our thinking is that, as the tasks and the design of the Armed Forces as a whole evolve with the changing security environment, the notion of what is 'special' also evolves.
-Elsewhere, we have coined the term 'SOF-istication' to indicate the trend that a number of the characteristics of SOF and special operations become structurally applied to larger parts of the regular (particularly land) forces.7 Among these characteristics are the ability, or even the appetite, to maneuver in small(er) combined arms teams; to operate and fight amongst the people with high levels of cultural awareness so as to exploit the human domain; to routinely operate with other partners at all levels; to develop an understanding of complex situations in depth, breadth, and context through the integration of intelligence and operations; to tease, test, and probe to create one's own opportunities; to operate on one's own timeline; all whilst retaining the mainstream forces' critical ability to create mass, typically lacking for SOF-units proper.
+Figure 4: Second track, starting from the future strategic options portfolio space that a number of the characteristics of SOF and special operations become structurally applied to larger parts of the regular (particularly land) forces.
+Among these characteristics are the ability, or even the appetite, to maneuver in small(er) combined arms teams; to operate and fight amongst the people with high levels of cultural awareness so as to exploit the human domain; to routinely operate with other partners at all levels; to develop an understanding of complex situations in depth, breadth, and context through the integration of intelligence and operations; to tease, test, and probe to create one's own opportunities; to operate on one's own timeline; all whilst retaining the mainstream forces' critical ability to create mass, typically lacking for SOF-units proper.